 Tropes common to works by Ralph Hayes Jr.:

 - Art Evolution: Going from the early days of Nip and Tuck to the more recent strips shows a significant change in art style, to say nothing of looking at the earlier days of his other strips.
 Sadly, the exigencies of real life keep him from producing the most detailed version of his artwork on anything like a regular basis.

-- What Could Have Been: Among the strips that didn't continue long enough to get some Wiki Love were Fellowship of Heroes (a deconstruction of the superhero genre), Hard Onions (a well-written Author Tract), Undefined (a deconstruction of comic strips), The West Pole (Funny Animals) and Witch Hunter (a Christian take on the monster-hunter genre).
+- What Could Have Been: Among the strips that didn't continue long enough to get some Wiki Love were Fellowship of Heroes (a deconstruction of the superhero genre), Hard Onions (an Author Tract), Undefined (a deconstruction of comic strips), The West Pole (Funny Animals) and Witch Hunter (a Christian take on the monster-hunter genre).
 Some fans hope to eventually see more in these strips (especially Fellowship of Heroes), but there are only so many hours in a day.